f355/remora-carvera/README.md

 Due to historical reasons, the project is using Mbed OS 5.x which is pretty tricky to get working with any sensible build tooling - the Mbed CLI drops into a dependency hell on modern systems.

-Don't bother, just download the Mbed Studio, open `Firmware/FirmwareSource/Remora-OS5`, choose the `mbed LPC1768` target and the `Release` profile, then build.
+Don't bother, just download the Mbed Studio, open this directory, choose the `mbed LPC1768` target and the `Release` profile, then build.

 # Remora - the original README